 Where to rent: Wahweap Marina, Antelope Point, and Bullfrog Marina

-The largest reservoir in the U.S., Lake Mead was once desert before the construction of the Hoover Dam flooded the area's many canyons more than 70 years ago.
+The largest reservoir in the United States, Lake Mead was desert before the construction of the Hoover Dam flooded the area's canyons more than 70 years ago.
 Today, Lake Mead attracts hundreds of thousands of visitors annually with its remote coves, canyons, and secluded beaches.
 The lake's picturesque shores are home to diverse ecosystems and stunning rock formations waiting to be explored.

 Where to rent: Callville Bay Marina and Temple Bar Marina

 Houseboaters are attracted to Shasta Lake for its breathtaking mountain and forest scenery, its hundreds of coves and bays, and its abundant opportunities for recreation.
 Houseboating here is a great way to explore some of the many caverns and rock formations around the lake's shores.
 On the western end of the lake is a natural waterslide, and in the Shasta Caverns boaters can find 250-million-year-old stalagmites.

 Where to rent: Bridge Bay at Shasta Lake